AutoCone: An OmniDirectional Robot for Lane-Level Cone Placement: FUTURE WORK

 Additionally, feedback has shown the current operating speed of 0.2 m/s is too slow to keep workers from wanting to place the cones themselves.
 As such, larger diameter omni wheels shown in \cref{fig:Setup} are being prepared for testing to increase the operational speed of the platform without sacrificing accuracy or stability.

 Finally, multiple platform coordination will be tested.
 Through networking, a more robust Kalman filter can be created with delayed state measurements across the platforms.
-This will include the evaluation of DWM1000 ultra-wideband ranging modules available from DecaWave \cite{Decawave}.
-Additional ranging measurements from the cones to the work truck would increase the positional accuracy of the cones and improve performance in GPS-denied environments.
-This will require refinement of the platform level executor and represents a large step toward the goal of a prototype deployment of the cones.
+This will require refinement of the platform level executor and represent a large step toward the goal of a prototype deployment of the cones for NTTA.

-\section{Conclusions}
+\section{CONCLUSIONS}

 This project has developed a proof of concept omnidirectional cone platform that is able to maintain lane level accuracy while costing less than \$1,600.
 A holonomic omnidirectional platform was selected to correct for initial state errors and ensure lane boundaries are kept.
 The platform and sensors were also selected in order to be rugged, simple, and low cost.
 The system architecture was designed to allow control of multiple robots with individual state machines as well as information flow between robots.
 Additionally, the system architecture allowed the code and drivers to remain modular and adaptable.
 The platform can operate on highway surfaces while maintaining a dead-reckoning accuracy of less than 7\%, despite drift and initialization errors.
 RTK GPS was utilized for high-precision position accuracy of less than 2 cm while also providing heading from differential GPS.
 The implementation of a kinematic controller and Kalman filter allowed for low path error of the platform and successful operation in GPS-denied environments.
-Despite traveling over 50 meters in this environment, the platform was able to remain within lane-with, with a maximum error of 1.97 meters.
+Despite travelling over 50 meters in this environment, the platform was able to remain within lane-with, with a mazimum error of 1.97 meters.
 As the project progresses, higher operational speeds will be tested to ensure the platform is not slower than human operators placing cones.
 Additionally, lanelet information will be incorporated into path planning, to ensure the operation is automatic.
 Finally, multiple platform networking will be added to allow for high level remote control and higher order state estimation between platforms.

-\section{Disclaimer}
+\section{DISCLAIMER}

 The contents of this report reflect the views of the authors, who are responsible for the facts and the accuracy of the information presented herein.
 This document is disseminated in the interest of information exchange.
 The report is funded, partially or entirely, by a grant from the North Texas Tollway Authority.
 However, NTTA assumes no liability for the contents or use thereof.